JonathanWilbur/mueller-report/volume1.md

 Data captured in these keylogging sessions included passwords, internal communications between employees, banking information, and sensitive personal information.

-##### C. Theft Of Documents From Dnc And Dccc Networks
+##### c.
+Theft Of Documents From DNC And DCCC Networks

 Officers from Unit 26165 stole thousands of documents from the DCCC and DNC networks, including significant amounts of data pertaining to the 2016 U.S. federal elections.
 Stolen documents included internal strategy documents, fundraising data, opposition research, and emails from the work inboxes of DNC employees.
 130

 The GRU began stealing DCCC data shortly after it gained access to the network.
 On April 14, 2016 (approximately three days after the initial intrusion) GRU officers downloaded `rar.exe` onto the DCCC's document server.
-The following day, the GRU searched one compromised DCCC computer for files containing search terms that included "Hillary ," "DNC, " "Cruz ," and "Trump."
+The following day, the GRU searched one compromised DCCC computer for files containing search terms that included "Hillary ," "DNC," "Cruz ," and "Trump."
 131 On April 25, 2016, the GRU collected and compressed PDF and Microsoft documents from folders on the DCCC's shared file server that pertained to the 2016 election.
 132 The GRU appears to have compressed and exfiltrated over 70 gigabytes of data from this file server.
 133